GrinnellAppDev/publications-admin/README.md

 To create a production build, run `yarn build` or `npm run build`.
 Then run `yarn serve:build` or `npm run serve:build` to start the production server.
 A port can be specified just like with `yarn serve`.

+## Deploying

+Make sure you are signed into the aws cli with the AppDev account.
+Be sure to run `yarn build`, then `aws s3 cp build s3://publications-admin-site --recursive --region "us-east-2"` to deploy to the s3 bucket called `publications-admin-site`.